wyliodrinstudio/WyliodrinSTUDIO/docs/source/architecture.rst

 The main components that you’ll need to create for your plugin are:

-* The **views** folder: here you will design the user interface for your plugin, using the progressive framework *VUE*, so here you will be creating all your *.vue* files.
+* The **views** folder: here you will be creating all your *.vue* files to will design the user interface for your plugin.
 (In our case, *MyVueFile.vue*)
 * The **package.json** file, which contains an object with the primary details regarding your plugin:

 .. list-table::
+	:widths: 17 55 15 7

+	* - Property title
+	  - Description
+	  - Required / Optional
+	  - Default value
 	* - *name*
 	  - the name of the plugin (“button.example”)
+	  - required
+	  - \-
 	* - *version*
+	  - 0.0.1
+	  - required
 	  - "0.0.1"
 	* - *main*
 	  - the main file of the plugin, that will be “index.js”
+	  - required
+	  - "index.js"
 	* - *plugin*
 	  - an object where we specify the characteristics of the plugin
+	  - required
+	  - \-

 The properties of the *"plugin"* component are:

 .. list-table::
+	:widths: 17 55 15 7

+	* - Property title
+	  - Description
+	  - Required / Optional
+	  - Default value
 	* - *consumes*
-	  - we specify from which other plugins our plugin uses exported functions(required *"workspace"*)
+	  - we specify from which other plugins our plugin uses exported functions (required *"workspace"*)
+	  - required
+	  - ["workspace"]
 	* - *provides*
-	  - we specify if our plugin functions will be exported(*"example_button"*)
+	  - we specify if our plugin functions will be exported (*"example_button"*)
+	  - optional
+	  - []
 	* - *target*
 	  - for which version of the program the plugin should be working: **browser** or **electron**
+	  - required
+	  - \-

 As an example, a *package.json* file should look like this: